scribe-org/Scribe-Android/README.md

 - Creating an MVP that would include:

-  - Noun-gender coloration for any language that is currently in Scribe-iOS
+  - Noun-gender annotation for any language that is currently in Scribe-iOS

   - Commands for querying the conjugation of verbs and plurals of nouns